Healthy Homes Assessment Mount Cook

 Mount Cook Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Mount Cook and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory in all Mount Cook and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be applicable to the rental property.
+• Property managers and landlords have to keep records of their the compliance with any Healthy Homes Standard that apply or will be applicable during the tenure of their rental properties.

 From July 1st 2021

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes